fluree/docs.flur.ee/src/content/0.15.0/docs/query/basic-query.md

 ## Basic Query

 In this section, we show you how to perform basic queries using FlureeQL.
 All code examples are shown in FlureeQL.
-All of these queries can be issued through the API or the user interface (select `FlureeQL` in the sidebar, then make sure `Query` is selected in the top-right, as well as in the dropdown).
+All of these queries can be issued through the API or the user interface (select `FlureeQL` in the `Query` dropdown in the sidebar).

 To issue these queries using the API, see `/query` in [Fluree Anywhere](/api/downloaded-endpoints/downloaded-examples#-query) or [Fluree On-Demand](/api/hosted-endpoints) (you will need to change the version).
 You can also issue multiple queries at once using the `/multi-query` endpoints in [Fluree Anywhere](/api/downloaded-endpoints/downloaded-examples#-multi-query) or [Fluree On-Demand](/api/hosted-endpoints) (you will need to change the version).